dominiksalvet/gim/METHODS.md

-# Methods
+# Installer methods

 This file describes which methods can be used by Git projects to being installed or uninstalled by gim.
-Those methods and their steps are sorted in the same order as gim will be trying to perform them.
+Those methods and their steps stated below are sorted in the same order as gim will be trying to perform them.
 Regardless of used methods, their execution **must not involve any user interaction**.
 All used file paths are relative to the project repository directory.

 ## Installation